 Their slim nozzles and choice of four different ear tips mean that they'll fit snugly and stay in place, however much you move about.
 There's a volume rocker and play/pause/skip button on the logo, so you can control your listening without having to fish your phone out of your pocket.
 In addition, they're sweat and water-resistant.

 The Powerbeats Pro offer crisp, clear sound that's not too heavy on the bass, up to nine hours of listening time, and the same kind of controls and fast connectivity you find in the AirPods (not surprising, as the internal tech is the same).
-On the downside, there's no wireless charging or noise cancellation, as there is in the AirPods Pro.
+On the downside, there's no wireless charging or noise cancellation, as there is in the AirPods Pro, so we've positioned them on our best Apple headphones list accordingly.